 The list of honors and achievements that Doan attained during his career is lengthy and impressive.
 Since the Hockey Hall of Fame is based upon a player’s entire body of work in the sport, and not solely upon their performance in the NHL, these are important achievements to cover.

-As a member of the Western Hockey League’s Kamloops Blazers, Doan, along with fellow HHOF hopeful Jarome Iginla and current Coyotes TV commentator Tyson Nash, led his team to back-to-back Memorial Cups in 1994 and 1995.
-He won two World Championship gold medals with Team Canada in 2003 and 2007, and also took home three additional silver medals at the IIHF Worlds as well.
+As a member of the Western Hockey League’s Kamloops Blazers, Doan, along with 2020 HHOF inductee Jarome Iginla and current Coyotes TV commentator Tyson Nash, led his team to back-to-back Memorial Cups in 1994 and 1995.
+He won two World Championship gold medals with Team Canada in 2003 and 2007 and also took home three additional silver medals at the IIHF Worlds as well.
 He won gold at the 2004 World Cup of Hockey, too, scoring the third-period game-winner in the Final against Finland.

 When it comes to NHL awards, Doan took home the King Clancy Trophy in 2010, and the Mark Messier Leadership Award in 2012.
-He retired as his team’s all-time leader in games played, goals, assists, points, power-play goals, and game-winning goals.
+He retired as the Coyotes’ all-time leader in games played, goals, assists, points, power-play goals, and game-winning goals, and could hold those records for quite some time.
 He’s one of just seven players in NHL history to play in 1,500 or more games with a single franchise, joining Steve Yzerman, Ray Bourque, Alex Delvecchio, Patrick Marleau, Nicklas Lidstrom, and Gordie Howe in this exclusive club.

 Put simply, Shane Doan had an outstanding career.
 However, was it good enough to warrant induction into the Hockey Hall of Fame?

 Based upon Doan’s body of work and NHL statistics in comparison to other players who have so far been left out of the Hall, it looks like he might have to wait a while for induction, despite his strong career.